I discovered this interesting snippet of information from my dear friend Stanley Fishman’s new cookbook Tender Grassfed

 - 1 pound ground bison preferably grassfed

 1/4 cup organic or wild blueberries very finely chopped or pureed in a blender

 Place all ingredients in a bowl and mix well.
 Form four equally sized hamburger patties about 1 inch thick.

 Build a charcoal fire on one side of the grill only.
 Bring the grill to medium high heat with all the vents open.

-When the grill is ready, place the hamburger patties in front of but not directly over the heat source.
+When the grill is ready, place the bison burger patties in front of but not directly over the heat source.
 Cover and cook the bison burgers for 4-5 minutes on each side.